 Your audience is smart.
 They believe that they have seen it all and know it all, and it is your job to prove that there is something in your content portfolio that is new to them.
 Those who present new and relevant information get the most attention.
 The question is how do you do this?
-Here are some ideas that will help get you started.
+Here are some tips on creative content marketing ideas that will help get you started.

 1. Be Honest

 I personally admire Ash Ambirge from The Middle Finger Project.
 She has never said it but I bet that her email open rate is 80% and that every time she opens her mouth, she sells something.
 This is because she is honest – not corporate honesty, but the ‘in your face, tell you like it is’ sort of honesty.
 This type of honesty is both creative and compelling.